Things to do in Paris

 Take train line L to reach the musuem.
 The closest stations are Provence and Réaumur.

-Insider Tips to Visit Grevin Museum
+Insider tips to visit Grévin Museum

 • Keep an eye out for special events and temporary exhibits, which add a unique twist to your visit and offer fresh experiences even for returning visitors.